RamiAil/selenium-ide-edited-lite/README.md

 ./go //ide/plugins/python-TestREx:python-format
 The main updates and changes I've done were in this file, so for any change/update I think that the best thing is to start here.

-Note: I had a strange error while compiling inside the git directory, if you encounter the same errors, try copying all the files inside the git directory to a new directory and try to compile there.
+Note: I had a strange error ('sh': Command failed with status (127): [sh .git-fixfiles...]
+(RuntimeError)) while compiling inside the git directory, if you encounter the same error, try copying all the files inside the git directory to a new directory and try to compile there.

 For Information about working with the edited Selenium IDE, please read the HOWTO.txt file.